duckietown/duckietown-lx/state-estimation/README.md

 <img src="./assets/images/dtlogo.png" alt="Duckietown Logo" width="50%">
 </p>

-# **Exercise: State Estimation**
+# **Learning Experience (LX): State Estimation**

-# About this exercise
+# About these activities

-In this exercise, we will implement a few state estimators.
+In this learning experience, we will implement a few state estimators.
 The first two notebooks have simple pedagogical examples of the `Kalman` and `particle filters`.
 The third notebook contains an implementation of the `histogram filter` in duckietown with some parts in the code to be completed as part of the exercise.

+This learning experience is provided by the Duckietown team and can be run on Duckiebots.
+Visit us at the [Duckietown Website](https://www.duckietown.com) for more learning materials, documentation, and demos.

+For guided setup instructions, lecture content, and more related to this LX, see the [Self Driving Cars with Duckietown course on EdX](https://learning.edx.org/course/course-v1:ETHx+DT-01x+3T2022/home).

 ## Grading challenge